 We’ve teamed up with Ford to make our way around Ireland seeking adventure.
-This time, we took the Ford Ranger Raptor to Sligo to hang out with top Irish surfer Conor Maguire.
+This time, we took the Ford Ranger Raptor to Sligo and Donegal to hang out with top Irish surfer Conor Maguire.

 Having surfed since the age of 11, Conor has earned quite a reputation as a leading surfer.
 He has been nominated for six World Surf League Big Wave Awards and finished in the top five in the Tube of the Year category at the Big Wave Awards in 2017.
 We got to catch up with Conor about his love for surfing, nature and that addictive adrenaline rush he gets from taking to the waves.